Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

-$\Omega^\alpha$ is called a {\it wedge state}, and $\alpha$ is called the {\it wedge parameter}.
-Sometimes $\alpha$ is referred to as the {\it width} of the wedge state.
-It is immediately clear from gluing strips that multiplication of wedge

-states is abelian
+states is Abelian

 Geometrically, the restriction $\alpha\geq 0$ seems natural, but this deserves some comment.
-From the above discussion of $\Omega^2$ it is clear that all wedge states are related to the $SL(2,\mathbb{R})$ vacuum by a reparameterization of $\sigma$.
-This implies that $\Omega^\alpha$ is a Gaussian functional of $x^\mu(\sigma)$ for $\alpha\geq 0$.
+From the above discussion of $\Omega^2$ it is clear that all wedge states are related to the $SL(2,\mathbb{R})$ vacuum by a scale transformation of $y$, which amounts to a reparameterization of $\sigma$.
+This implies that $\Omega^\alpha$ is a Gaussian functional of $x(\sigma)$ for $\alpha\geq 0$.
 We can analytically continue this functional to complex $\alpha$.
 If $\mathrm{Re}(\alpha)<0$, it turns out that the functional is an inverted Gaussian $e^{x^2}$, and is therefore not normalizable.
 If $\mathrm{Re}(\alpha)>0$ but complex, the functional is a Gaussian with complex width, and appears to be normalizable.
 However, it is not clear how to think about such states in terms of a strip of worldsheet.
-For most purposes it is enough to assume that $\alpha$ is real and positive.
+In most concrete settings it is enough to assume that the wedge parameter is real and positive.

+The picture of wedge states as semi-infinite strips is closely related to the Schr{\"o}dinger representation.
+However, we can readily translate to other descriptions.
+First let us describe them as correlation functions derived by computing the overlap with a test state.
+In the sliver coordinate frame, a test state can be represented by a semi-infinite strip of unit width carrying a conformally transformed vertex operator.
+Gluing this strip to the left/right edges of the strip of a wedge state forms a correlation function on the cylinder of circumference $\alpha+1$, where $\alpha$ is the wedge parameter:

+This description adheres to the standard presentation of what is called a {\it surface state}.
+For present purposes, a surface state $|S\rangle$ is characterized by a surface $\mathscr{S}$ with boundary, a global complex coordinate $z$ on $\mathscr{S}$, and a conformal transformation

+which maps the unit half disk one-to-one into the coordinate $z$ in such a way that the real axis on the half disk maps to the boundary of $\mathscr{S}$.
+The image of $\xi=0$ on $\mathscr{S}$ is called the {\it puncture}, $\xi$ is referred to as the {\it local coordinate} around the puncture, $f(\xi)$ is called the {\it local coordinate map}, and the image of the unit half-disk in $\mathscr{S}$ is called the {\it local coordinate patch}.
+The surface state is then defined by a correlation function

+where operators inside the correlation function are expressed in the coordinate $z$ on $\mathscr{S}$.
+For wedge states as characterized in \eq{ws}, we take the surface to be the cylinder $C_{\alpha+1}$, the global coordinate $z$ to be the upper half plane with the identification $z\sim z+(\alpha+1)$, and the local coordinate map is $f_\mathcal{S}(\xi)$.
+The puncture sits at $z=0$, and the local coordinate patch is the semi- infinite strip on the cylinder between $\mathrm{Re}(z)=-1/2$ and $\mathrm{Re}(z)=1/2$.
+The cylinder is often the most convenient representation of wedge states, but a few other descriptions are useful to know.
+We may also describe wedge states in the upper half plane